Most Automation Processes use a trigger and a filter, and include one or more steps.

 Start From is only relevant for processes that import documents.
 This allows you to enter the date from which you want to start retrieving the documents.
 If you enter a date in the past, this will import documents from that date, This will only import documents that have not already been imported.

 Last Run shows the date the process was last run.
-It includes a green tick or a red x icon to indicate if the process ran as a success or with an error.
-Clicking the View history link displays the Process History tab filtered to show the history of the specific process, Refer to Automation Process History.
+It includes a green tick or a red X icon to indicate if the process ran as a success or with an error.
+Clicking the View history link displays the History tab filtered to show the history of the specific process, Refer to Automation History.

 Inherit Job.
 When the Filter Type is set as Document View, the Inherit Job option is included in the process.
 Refer to Custom Processes using Views and Summary Notifications.